 A: Gradual weight loss over a period of 6 to 12 months is recommended to lower high cholesterol symptoms, whereas skipping meals or adopting extreme diets is not recommended.
 High-protein diets, such as the Atkins diet, are not recommended because they raise phosphorus levels in the blood, which can worsen insulin resistance, a factor in metabolic syndrome.

 The goal is to manage blood sugar and high cholesterol symptoms by eating several small low-fat, high-fiber meals throughout the day, and stop eating three hours before bedtime.
-Reducing alcohol intake helps manage blood sugar fluctuations and helps maintain
+Reducing alcohol intake helps manage blood sugar fluctuations and helps maintain general health.

-A low-calorie diet that is low in saturated and trans fats (partially hydrogenated oils), cholesterol, sodium, refined flour and sugars is a commonly recommended treatment plan to lower cholesterol, as well as a treatment for metabolic syndrome.
+diet that is low in saturated and trans fats (partially hydrogenated oils), cholesterol, sodium, refined flour and sugars is a commonly recommended treatment plan to lower cholesterol, as well as a treatment for metabolic syndrome.
 In addition, patients should consume fruits, vegetables, and whole grains.
 Consuming high fiber foods, such as all-bran cereal and whole-grain pasta, is an effective at reducing high cholesterol symptoms because fiber actually absorbs dietary cholesterol in the digestive tract, and these foods address insulin resistance.
 Fish, previously recommended for the treatment of high cholesterol symptoms, shouldn't be eaten daily because of possible mercury content.
 The dietary goal is to lower cholesterol generally, and LDL (Ã¢â‚¬Å“badÃ¢â‚¬Â� cholesterol) specifically.